frankaemika/docs/source/tutorial.rst

 .. hint::

     If an error occurs at this point, do the :ref:`ping test <troubleshooting_robot_not_reachable>` and ensure that FRANKA's brakes are opened.
-The breaks can be opened the from FRANKA DESK at https://<franka-control-ip>.
+The brakes can be opened the from FRANKA DESK at https://<franka-control-ip>.